 Did you know that 80% of animals over 5 years of age have some form of dental disease?
-Studies have shown that regular dental cleanings extend pet's lives an average of 2-4 years!
-Tartar and bacteria in the mouth causes inflammation and damages the attachment of the gums to the teeth.
-Over time the inflamed gum tissue and infection creates significant pain for your pet.
-Additionally, this infection can be transported throughout the body most commonly the heart, liver, lungs, kidneys, and spine.
 At Frey Pet Hospital, we utilize the latest techniques and modern equipment to provide the best dental care for your pet.
 The following explains exactly what is involved in the dentistry procedure at Frey Pet Hospital.